Megan Flechaus Biography

 In 2012, she moved to Charlotte, NC where she began developing her style and performance.
 After a great deal of introspective writing, she began to record her first full-length album, New, with John Brighton at Mabby Road Studios.
 Together, they slowly chipped away at this project for two years.
 She released New in October of 2014.
 Shortly following her release, she and Brian Raynor started a blues and jazz influenced band called Pearl Hill.

 In 2015, she moved to Austin, TX in pursuit of furthering her music career and jamming with Austin’s finest.
 She met and befriended who later became the five members of Lady Jams (Jamie Kunning, Lucy Bergin, Megan Flechaus, Sam Goss, and Sara Louise).
 What started as five singers getting together to share songs and inspire each other, quickly turned into a writing collaboration between five powerful women.
 Due to life changes of some of the band members, Lady Jams came to a close in the spring of 2017.
 The 5 members remain friends and wish each other luck on their new life journeys.

 Megan has formed a band around her original compositions known as FlecHaus.
-Band members are Dominick Chaillot, Kenzie Slottow, Sara Louise and Nathan Smith.
-The five recorded six singles, with producer Benjamin Alan Levy, that are releasing once a month from May-October of 2017.
+Band members are Dominick Chaillot, Kenzie Slottow, Sara Louise, Joseph Drennan and Daniel Robertson.
+The band recorded six singles, with producer Benjamin Alan Levy, that are releasing one at a time from May-December of 2017.
 Keep an eye out on CD Baby, iTunes, Google Play, etc for their single releases!
-The band’s newest release, Pitter Patter is out in tandem with a music video filmed by Mercury Atlas Productions. (https://www.youtube.com/watch?v=qQeO6oskRwY) Sadly and gladly, Nathan will be leaving to join a masters program at Berkley in Spain in August of 2017!
-The group has begun seeking out a new percussionist!
+The band’s released their single Pitter Patter in tandem with a music video filmed by Mercury Atlas Productions.
+Click here to view the music video!
+They also released a music video for, “Tell Me Something,” that they recorded at the J. Lorraine Ghost Town with filmmaker Jason Schaub.
+Check out the video on YouTube!